-You may be aware of the new reporting requirements approved by Parliament in the form of The Companies (Miscellaneous Reporting) Regulations 2018, which are due to come into effect on 1 January 2019.
-In this blog, we outline what the new requirements are, when they come into force, who has to comply, and how companies might go about making the changes.
+Reporting requirements changed thanks to The Companies (Miscellaneous Reporting) Regulations 2018, which came into effect on 1 January 2019.
+In this blog, we outline the requirements, who has to comply, and examine company and director responsibilities.

 What are the new reporting requirements?

-The new reporting requirements relate to the directors’ duty to promote the success of the company, which is prescribed in section 172 of the Companies Act 2006.
+The revised reporting requirements relate to the directors’ duty to promote the success of the company, which is prescribed in section 172 of the Companies Act 2006.

 This duty states that: